Programs

 Who can participate?

-• Students in grade 11 or 12 can begin working on SHSM components
+• Students in Grade 11 or 12 participate in SHSM

-• Students in all pathways: apprenticeship, college, university, workplace.
+• Students in all pathways (apprenticeship, college, university, workplace) can participate.

 Benefits

-• Explore career goals and make decisions about their future.
+• Explore career goals and make decisions about the future.

-• Students will customize their secondary school education to suit their interests and talents, and develop specialized knowledge and skills.
+• Customize secondary school education to suit individual interests and talents, and develop specialized knowledge and skills.

-• Take high school courses that match their interest and strengths.
+• Take high school courses that match interests and strengths.

 • Develop specialized knowledge and skills.